rajjanorkar/rajjanorkar.github.io/README.md

 ## Contact Us

 Ready to take your business to the cloud?
-Contact Vedanta Cloud today for a consultation and let us handle your AWS Cloud Services and system administration needs.
+Contact Vedanta Cloud Solutions today for a consultation and let us handle your AWS Cloud Services and system administration needs.

 - **Email:** raj.janorkar@gmail.com
 - **Phone:** +61 410 780 013